 4. Alcoholic beverages shall be stored in a location out of reach of children.

-5. Storage of guns shall comply with the requirements of the "Acknowledgement of Firearms Safety Requirements," incorporated by section 16-6.b.(11)
+5. Storage of guns shall comply with the requirements of the "Acknowledgement of Firearms Safety Requirements," as described in paragraph 16-6b(11) of this operating procedure.

 (h) Fire Safety.